-Freightplus has earned a reputation for successfully coordinating all of these individual services into a reliable service for moving mining machinery from remote locations, one of only a small number of companies who can ship mining machinery between remote sites, consistently in full, on time and within budget.
+Freightplus has earned a reputation for successfully coordinating all of these individual services into a reliable service for moving mining machinery from remote locations, one of only a small number of freight forwarding companies who can ship mining machinery between remote sites, consistently in full, on time and within budget.

 Check out some of our case studies for transporting mining machinery from remote locations;

 - Equipment mobilization for new mine in Kyrgyzstan

 - Delivery of 83 units, mining and construction machinery from Indonesia and Philippines to West Coast Africa and Central Asia

 - Extraction of 13 Komatsu 830E mining trucks from remote Indonesian mine site

 - Shipment of non-operational mining trucks from Africa to Australia, including AQIS quarantine pre-clearance

 - Consignment of mining trucks from East Kalimantan job-site